The Good News from Election Night 2024

 One has to consider the issue at hand.
 Abortion will always be a divisive issue.
 For every person who feels the woman's right to decide is absolute, others will counter that at some point the embryo which evolves into a fetus and which increasingly resembles a baby must have its rights as well considered.
 In other words, there is a dichotomy which both sides have to recognise and respect.
 There will be competing interests between the wishes of the woman who is bearing the child in a body over which she has autonomy and the developing human being for whom some regard must be made.

 Such a dichotomy does not exist in the Assisted Dying movement.
-Whatever concerns about the innocent fetus/baby which inflame the pro-life movement are simply absent when a mentally competent, terminally ill adult makes a rational and considered decision that they no longer wish to linger futily in existential angst and physical agony.
-Consider the overwhelming votes in favor of abortion rights even in deep red conservaive states?
-Is there any doubt that in comparison with the complexity of abortion, the case for assisted dying is self explantory
+Whatever concerns about the innocent fetus/baby which inflame the pro-life movement are simply absent when a mentally competent, terminally ill adult makes a rational and considered decision that they no longer wish to linger futilely in existential angst and physical agony.
+Consider the overwhelming votes in favor of abortion rights even in deep red conservative states?
+Is there any doubt that in comparison with the complexity of abortion, the case for assisted dying is self explanatory?

-Now, there was indeed a vote this past Nov 5 to enshrine a constitutional ban on assisted dying in the reddest state in the country, by far.
-In West Virgini,a Trump had his highest percentage of the popular vote 70%, and Governor Justice won the vacant seat of Senator Joe Mancin with 69% of the vote to his Dem opponent's 28%.
+Now, there was indeed a vote this past Nov 5 to enshrine a constitutional ban on assisted dying in by far the reddest (and presumably the most morally conservative) state in the country.
+In West Virginia, Trump had his highest percentage of the popular vote 70%, and Governor Justice won the vacant seat of Senator Joe Mancin with 69% to his Dem opponent's 28%.
 Although West Virginia already prohibits assisted dying and euthanasia by statute, MAID opponents were eager to enshrine the ban in the state constitution.
-A fierece campaign ensued with opponents spreading lies about the risks and the vulnerabilities of a procedure which has provided relief to tens of thousands of Americans in the 25 years when such laws have been available.
+A fierece campaign ensued with opponents spreading lies about the risks and the vulnerabilities of a procedure which has provided relief to tens of thousands of Americans in the 25 years when such laws have been available without a single documented case of a wrongful death.
 The final vote in this most conservative state- an approval by 50.5 to 49.5%.
-The measure succeeded by a total of 6080 votes out of 665,564 cast.
+The measure succeeded by a total of 6,080 votes out of 665,564 cast.

 The opponents may have breathed a sigh of relief that the measure passed by a whisker, but the reality is it was at best a Pyrrhic victory for MAID opponents and a moral victory for MAID's advocates who "beat the spread".